GiovanniDantonio/CS-262---HW/hw3/README_experiments.md

 Output:
 - Creates a timestamped directory for all runs
-- Generates a lab notebook with analysis of all runs
 - Provides visual comparisons and statistics across runs

 ### 3. run_experiment2.py